Battle of the Bismarck Sea: Aftermath

-Some submarines were made available for supply runs to Lae but they did not have the capacity to support the troops there by themselves.
-An operation was carried out on 29 March in which four destroyers delivered 800 troops to Finschhafen but the growing threat from Allied aircraft led to the development of routes along the coast of New Guinea from Madang to Finschhafen and along the north and south coasts of New Britain to Finschhafen, thence to Lae using Army landing craft.
-It was by this means that the remainder of the 51st Division finally made the trip to Lae in May.
+Some submarines were made available for supply runs to Lae, but they did not have the capacity to support the troops there by themselves.
+An operation was carried out on 29 March in which four destroyers delivered 800 troops to Finschhafen, but the growing threat from Allied aircraft led to the development of routes along the coast of New Guinea from Madang to Finschhafen and along the north and south coasts of New Britain to Finschhafen, thence to Lae using Army landing craft.
+By these means, the remainder of the 51st Division finally made the trip to Lae in May.
 The necessity of delivering troops and supplies to the front in this manner caused immense difficulties for the Japanese in their attempts to halt further Allied advances.
 After the war, Japanese officers at Rabaul estimated that around 20,000 troops were lost in transit to New Guinea from Rabaul, a significant factor in Japan's ultimate defeat in the New Guinea campaign.

 In April, Admiral Isoroku Yamamoto used the additional air resources allocated to Rabaul in Operation I-Go, an air offensive designed to redress the situation by destroying Allied ships and aircraft in New Guinea and the Solomon Islands.
 The operation was indecisive and Yamamoto became a casualty of Allied intelligence and air power in the Solomon Islands on 18 April 1943.

 Game theory

-In 1954, O. G. Haywood Jr., wrote an article in the Journal of the Operations Research Society of America in which game theory was used to model the decision-making in the battle.
+In 1954, O. G. Haywood, Jr., wrote an article in the Journal of the Operations Research Society of America in which game theory was used to model the decision-making in the battle.
 Since then, the name of the battle has been applied to this particular type of two-person zero-sum game.

 As a very brief summary, the scenario modeled revolves around the decision Lt.
 General Kenney had to make just prior to the real-life battle.
-The Japanese commander had to choose one out of two courses of action: sail his convoy north of the New Britain island, or south of it.
-General Kenney likewise had to choose: focus any reconnaissance efforts north of the island, or south of it.
-This means there are four possible outcomes, and game theory explains Gen. Kenney's real-life decision to concentrate his reconnaissance airplanes north of New Britain.
+The Japanese commander had to choose one of two courses of action: Either sail his convoy north of the New Britain island, or south of it.
+General Kenney likewise had to choose: Focus any reconnaissance efforts north of the island, or south of it.
+This means four outcomes are possible, and game theory explains Gen. Kenney's real-life decision to concentrate his reconnaissance airplanes north of New Britain.